 - You can only buy and sell cryptocurrencies through the investment accounts.

-- You can send cryptocurrencies from investment accounts to wallets, but not from wallets to accounts.
+- You can send cryptocurrencies from investment accounts to wallets (currently only possible with BTC and ETH), but not from wallets to accounts.

 - The investment accounts work without added fees, but the crypto wallets always include a network cost.